e2r2fx/codecompanion-fast-apply.nvim/README.md

 # codecompanion-fast-apply.nvim

+## Description

-A tiny CodeCompanion extension that provides a `fast_apply` tool to apply concise code edits using a Morph-compatible Fast Apply model.
+A tiny CodeCompanion extension that provides a `fast_apply` tool to apply code edits using [morphllm](https://morphllm.com) fast apply.

+## Motivation

+Making code changes with any other model than Claude is a pain.

-Installation (lazy.nvim):
+## Installation (lazy.nvim):

 ```lua
 {